Gaetano Badalamenti: Pizza connection

 In 1974 the full Commission was reconstituted under the leadership of Badalamenti.
-The Commission was meant to settle disputes and keep the peace, but Salvatore Riina, was plotting to decimate the Palermo clans.
+The Commission was meant to settle disputes and keep the peace, but Salvatore Riina was plotting to decimate the Palermo clans.
 After 1975, Badalamenti joined forces with Salvatore Catalano of the Sicilian faction in the Bonanno family in New York and was involved with the "Pizza Connection" case, where the mafia smuggled millions worth of heroin and cocaine to the United States using mafia-owned pizzerias as distribution points.
 In January 1978, the old and ailing former head of the Commission Salvatore "Ciaschiteddu" Greco came all the way from Venezuela to try to restrain Badalamenti, Giuseppe Di Cristina and Giuseppe Calderone from retaliating against the growing power of the Corleonesi.
 Di Cristina and Badalamenti wanted to kill Francesco Madonia, the boss of Vallelunga Mafia family and an ally of the Corleonesi in the province of Caltanissetta.
 Greco tried to convince them not to go ahead and offered Di Cristina to emigrate to Venezuela.
 Nevertheless, Badalamenti and Di Cristina decided to go on and on 8 April 1978, Francesco Madonia was murdered.
 In retaliation, Di Cristina was killed in May 1978 by the Corleonesi.
 Next was Giuseppe Calderone, who was killed on 8 September 1978.
 Later in 1978, Gaetano Badalamenti was expelled from the Commission, and Michele Greco replaced him.

-Badalamenti was also replaced as head of the Cinisi Mafia family by his cousin Antonio Badalamenti.
+Badalamenti was replaced as head of the Cinisi Mafia family by his cousin Antonio Badalamenti.
 He fled to Brazil through Spain and settled in São Paulo.
 In 1984, again through telephone interceptions, the FBI discovered that Badalamenti had planned a meeting in Madrid with his nephew Pietro "Pete" Alfano, owner of a pizzeria in Oregon, Illinois, and considered him the "main point of contact in the United States" for heroin trafficking.
 On 8 April 1984, in Madrid, Spain, the agents of the FBI and those of the Italian and Spanish police arrested Badalamenti and his son Vito Badalamenti together with Pietro Alfano; on 15 November, they were extradited to the United States.
 In 1985, Badalamenti, and over a dozen other defendants were on trial in New York, in what became known as the "Pizza Connection" case.
 The trial lasted about 17 months, the longest in the judicial history of the United States, ending on 2 March 1987 with a conviction for Badalamenti and Salvatore Catalano, who were each sentenced to 45 years in prison on 22 June 1987.
 Only his son Vito was released after being acquitted.
 Gaetano Badalamenti was also fined $125,000, and since he was extradited from Spain with the provision that he serve no more than 30 years, he was ordered to be released after 30 years should he live that long.